AYiXi/Learn-for-life/Java/SpringBoot/Intro.md

 # Microservices
 - architectural style
-- a suite of small services,
+- a suite of small services